Panasonic GX8 vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the GX8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GX8 and the A7R III have been discontinued, but can regularly be found used on eBay.
+Both the GX8 and the A7R III have been discontinued, but can regularly be found used on ebay.
 The GX8 was replaced by the Panasonic GX9, while the A7R III was followed by the Sony A7R IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the GX8 and A7R III can be found, respectively, in the Panasonic GX8 Manual (free pdf) or the online Sony A7R III Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic GX8 or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.